 - In March 2015, Prof. Ramesh Thakur (ANU, Canberra; former UN University vice-rector and former UN Assistant-Secretary-General) gave the Centre’s 2nd Annual Waiheke Lecture on the issue of UN Security Council Reform.

 - In May 2016, former Prime Minister and Victoria law professor, Sir Geoffrey Palmer, gave the 3rd Annual Waiheke Lecture on the subject ‘Global Society and the Challenges of Governance’.
-Details

-Conference in collaboration with Victoria University
+Collaboration with Victoria University

+The Centre has also worked with Victoria University in this area.
 In July 2016, the Centre convened a conference on the subject of the relationship between global citizenship and global constitutionalism.

 We the Peoples: Global Citizenship and Constitutionalism